Well-posedness of the Kadomtsev-Petviashvili hierarchy, Mulase factorization, and Fr\"olicher Lie groups: Preliminaries on diffeological Lie groups

-Working on plots of the diffeology, one can define the product and the differential of differential forms, which have the same properties as the product and the differential of differential forms.
+Working on plots of the diffeology, we can define the product and the differential of differential forms, which have the same properties as the product and the differential of differential forms, see for instance \cite{Igdiff}.

 \begin{Definition} Let $(X,\p)$ be a diffeological space.